mrrusof/mrrusof.github.io/_posts/2017-05-16-all-balanced-parentheses-strings.markdown

 end
 {% endhighlight %}

-Out Golang implementation is the following.
+Our Golang implementation is the following.
 You will find a corresponding Makefile [here](https://github.com/mrrusof/algorithms/tree/master/all-balanced-parentheses-strings/golang).

 {% highlight go %}